• Skip to main content

 Making a Mexican zucchini skillet in a sauté pan.

-• Take care not to overcook your zucchini.
-Zucchini becomes soggy when overcooked, and will turn into mush in your skillet meal.
+Take care not to overcook your zucchini - Zucchini becomes soggy when overcooked, and will turn into mush in your skillet meal.
 Cook only until zucchini has reached your preferred texture.

 A wooden spatula filled with ground beef, zucchini, and tomatoes.

-Leftovers can be reheated on the stovetop over medium heat (you may want to add a splash of water if it looks dry), or in the microwave.
+Leftovers will keep for 3-4 days in a tightly sealed container in the refrigerator, and reheats well.
+Reheat leftovers on the stovetop over medium heat (you may want to add a splash of water if it looks dry), or in the microwave.

 Wooden spatula scooping zucchini beef skillet from a sauté pan.